LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

 ==============================================

 In ``.uberenv_config.json``, the entry ``spack-config-path`` designates the directory receiving Spack configuration.
-This in fact point to a submodule: a clone of `radiuss-spack-configs`_.
+It should point to a submodule: a clone of `radiuss-spack-configs`_.
 Check the status of this submodule to look for differences.

 .. note::
-   The hash used to checkout out a submodule is also visible in ``.gitmodules``.
+   The hash used to checkout a submodule is also visible in ``.gitmodules``.

 The Spack configuration can affect the external packages to use, the default